-The Y is a smaller version of the Model X, dubbed a Mid Sized SUV, which I imagine, will be suited to the European market.
+The Model Y Tesla is a smaller version of the popular Tesla Model X, dubbed a Mid Sized SUV, which will be suited to the European market.
 Production is due to start in 2020, with vehicles likely to land in the UK in 2021/22.
 Prices for the U.S versions have been revealed, with the entry level, standard 230 mile range version costing $39,000.
 The range is topped off with a performance version costing $60,000, but Tesla are also offering a Dual Motor AWD version with a range of 280 miles, and a Long Range 300 mile variant.
-The Y will offer a 7 seat option, despite it only being 10% larger than the Model 3, which will likely be a key selling point for those who have been looking for a VW Touran style Electric Vehicle, but whether or not you will be able to squeeze 2 full sized Adults in the rear remains to be seen.
+The Y will offer a 7 seat option, despite it only being 10% larger than the Model 3, which will likely be a key selling point for those who have been looking for a VW Touran style electric vehicle, but whether or not you will be able to squeeze 2 full sized Adults in the rear remains to be seen.
 We doubt it though.

 In the reveal, Elon Musk mentioned that 10 years ago when Tesla started out, he was laughed at, with the media doubting and badmouthing E.V’s at every opportunity.
 Tesla now has every major manufacturer playing catch up as they lead the zero emission march.
 You’ve got to take your hat off to them.

-The highly anticipated VW I.D, which we have talked about in previous posts, is coming in the not to distant future.
-VW announced this week that they will start taking orders on the 8th May, which is almost 6 months before its due to launch at the Frankfurt Motor Show in September.
+The highly anticipated Volkswagen I.D, which we have talked about in previous posts, is coming in the not too distant future.
+VW announced this week that they will start taking orders on the 8th May 2019, which is almost 6 months before its due to launch at the Frankfurt Motor Show in September.

-Jurgen Stackmann, a VW board member for sales commented that the order books would open on the 8th May, with customers being able to make a payment to secure an early production slot.
+Jurgen Stackmann, a VW board member for sales commented that the order books would open before the summer, with customers being able to make a payment to secure an early production slot.
 This is nothing new to the E.V world with manufacturers such as Tesla and Hyundai offering similar systems.
 VW anticipate that they would have sold out before the vehicle launches at the Frankfurt Motor Show.

-The I.D has a huge amount of weight on it’s shoulders with the car expected to launch VW away from the Dieselgate scandal and into a new Carbon Neutral future.
+The I.D has a huge amount of weight on it’s shoulders with the car expected to launch Volkswagen away from “Dieselgate” and into a new Carbon Neutral future.
 The vehicle will also be the first to feature the MEB “Skateboard” Chassis that VW plans on using for up to 50 vehicles across its brands over the next few years.